farlee2121/DevEssentialsBlog/_posts/2021-08-20-SWEBOK-transform-SCM.md

 ## Conclusion

 The transform view of the software lifecycle highlights the overlap between cross-cutting concerns and the lifecycle stages.
-Models and Methods guide the artifacts produced by each transform.
+Each transform produces an artifact guided by Models and Methods.
 Quality and Configuration Management act on the artifacts of each transform to enable Management and high-level Process.

+All together, this transform/artifact lifecycle forms a comprehensive framework for reasoning about practices and their role in the software process